ibm-cloud-docs/billing-usage/billing-faq.md

 {: #localcurrency}
 {: faq}

-To request to be invoiced in your local currency, complete the Monthly Payment Method form on the [Payments](/billing/payments){: external} page.
-If your account supports another currency, you can request the change in the Payment Currency section.
+Invoicing in your local currency might be possible if you have a subscription or {{site.data.keyword.Bluemix_notm}} Cloud Enterprise Savings Plan account type.
+Contact [{{site.data.keyword.Bluemix_notm}} Cloud Sales](/catalog?contactmodule){: external} for more information.

-An account that is invoiced in a currency other than US Dollars can't be converted to US Dollar invoicing.{: note}
+An account that is invoiced in a currency other than US Dollars can't be converted to US Dollar invoicing.
+{: note}

 ## What is Business Continuity Insurance?
 {: #BCI-invoice}